 Fox served for several years as an umbrella brand for the entertainment assets of what was until recently Rupert Murdoch's News Corporation.
-Following the spin-off of its publishing operations, the Fox businesses now form the core of the renamed 21st Century Fox group.
+Following the spin-off of its publishing operations, those Fox businesses now form the core of the renamed 21st Century Fox group.
 Cornerstones are movie studio Twentieth Century Fox and the Fox TV broadcast network, which has risen steadily in the ratings from rank outsider to one of the top networks.
 At the same time, the Fox News cable channel has established a position as the most watched news broadcaster in the US.
-The business has also dabbled heavily, but not always happily, in interactive media through the acquisition or development of destinations sites including the social networking portal MySpace and online video service Hulu, now jointly owned by Fox, Disney and Comcast.
+The business has also dabbled heavily, but not always happily, in interactive media through the acquisition or development of destinations sites including the social networking portal MySpace and online video service Hulu, now jointly owned by Fox, Disney, Time Warner and Comcast.
 For several years between 1999 and 2005, Fox was a self-contained and separately quoted division of News Corp.
 It was later absorbed back into the larger group, before being re-established as a standalone business from July 2013.
-The new 21st Century Fox also controls most of the old group's international satellite broadcasting interests including Sky in the UK.
+The new 21st Century Fox also controls most of the old group's international satellite broadcasting interests including its holding in Sky in Europe.

 Selected 21st Century Fox advertising

 Which agencies handle advertising for Fox?
 Find out more from the Account Assignments database.

 Who are the competitors of Fox?
 See Media Sector for other companies

 Adbrands Company Profiles provide a detailed analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and include a critical summary which identifies key strengths and weaknesses.
 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
 Subscribers may access the following website links: